Edward Olivares Player Props: Royals vs. Diamondbacks

 Edward Olivares At The Plate

-- Olivares is batting .237 with a double, a triple, a home run and three walks.
+- Olivares has a double, a triple, two home runs and four walks while hitting .238.

+- Olivares enters this game on a four-game hitting streak.
+During his last outings, he's hitting .200 with one homer.

+- In 18 games played this season, he has homered in two of them.

-- In four games this season, Olivares has picked up an RBI, with more than one RBI once.
+- In five games this season, Olivares has picked up an RBI, with more than one RBI once.

-- He has scored in five of 17 games so far this season.
+- He has scored at least once six times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.